COVID-19 Updates: Protecting Albertans from the Omicron variant.

-Even if an adult is capable of making decisions, there may be times when they need someone to help make non-financial decisions.
+Even if an adult is capable of making decisions, there may be times when they need someone to help them make personal decisions not related to financial matters.
 This is called supported decision-making.

 What a supporter does